 So how does Access fit into the picture?

-In addition you can create tables, queries, forms and reports – basically, build a very comprehensive and useful database in Access without ever having to use SQL statements.
-Access allows one to create tables, queries, forms and reports via the familiar ribbon interface.
-When you create queries in design view, Access automatically generates the SQL for you and one can access and edit these SQL statements using SQL view in Access.
+In addition, you can create tables, queries, forms, and reports – basically, build a very comprehensive and useful database in Access without ever having to use SQL statements.
+Access allows one to create tables, queries, forms, and reports via the familiar ribbon interface.
+When you create queries in the design view, Access automatically generates the SQL for you, and one can access and edit these SQL statements using SQL view in Access.
 However, despite the fact that you can create perfectly functional databases in Access without ever having to learn SQL if you start looking at creating more advanced data-centric applications in Access for specialized needs, then having knowledge of how to create SQL queries directly is very useful.

 You can also enhance your databases through the use of Visual Basic for Applications or VBA and Access programming is a useful skill for advanced or specialized needs or organizations.

 You will, however, need to understand and master the concepts associated with basic relational database theory.
 Ultimately your main goal when creating databases is to create a central repository that efficiently stores data and upon querying returns the correct, needed information.